 The first option is to migrate the changes yourself manually.
 This can be done in at least three different ways:

-- Use the content export and import features built into WordPress and your site’s plugins to export content for your prior host and import it here at Kinsta.
-Then, install any necessary new plugins and themes and apply updates to themes, plugins, and the WordPress core.
+- Use the content export and import features built into WordPress to export content from your prior host and import it here at Kinsta.
+Then, install any necessary new plugins and themes and apply updates or settings to themes, plugins, and the WordPress core.

 - There are many backup and migration plugins that can be used to migrate a WordPress site.
-While we don’t allow backup plugins for ongoing backups on our platform, if there’s a backup or migration plugin you’re familiar and comfortable with you are welcome to use it to migrate a fresh copy of your site.
+While we don’t allow backup plugins for ongoing backups on our platform, if there’s a backup or migration plugin you’re familiar and comfortable with, you’re welcome to use it to migrate a fresh copy of your site.

 - Copy changed files to our servers using SFTP or SSH.
 Then, use a fresh dump of the live site database and import it using either phpMyAdmin or SSH.
 This process is described in our article How to Do a WordPress Migration on Your Own.